f1337/f1337.github.io/scratchpad/way-of-working.md

 - [Focus on the work, not the workers](https://www.marcusoft.net/2017/02/comments-on-board-practices-6.html).
 - Record *all* decisions (using [ADRs](adrs.md), etc.)

-## Formal planning meetings
+## Product/iteration planning meetings

+- Iterative product evolution: :ice_skate: :arrow_right: :kick_scooter: :arrow_right: :bike: :arrow_right: :motorcycle: :arrow_right: :car:
 - Prioritization, not estimation.
 The best estimates are still only bets.
 - Time-boxed effort, not deadlines.
 How much time are we willing to spend/risk?
 - Record *all* decisions (using [ADRs](adrs.md), etc.)

-- Iterative product evolution: :ice_skate: :arrow_right: :kick_scooter: :arrow_right: :bike: :arrow_right: :motorcycle: :arrow_right: :car:
+## Other meetings

-- Team Leads have 1:1s biweekly with teammates
+- Team Leads have 1:1s with each teammate, biweekly.
 - Team Leads lead a weekly team meeting, with engineers and Product Managers as stakeholders (PMs lead when TL is out)
 - formal product planning happens monthly
 - ad-hoc product replanning is welcome, but must be documented and reviewed at next formal planning meeting
 - all decisions are documented in a single, searchable location
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5NjQyNjIyNSw3NzY0MTUyNzIsLTIxMj
+eyJoaXN0b3J5IjpbMTI4NzA0NTI4NSw3NzY0MTUyNzIsLTIxMj
 IzMDgwMjMsLTQyNjE0OTQ4NSwtOTE1ODYyMzM0LDE4MjI5MjQ4
 MzRdfQ==
 -->